intgr/ego/README.md

 Setup
 -----
-Ego aims to come with sane defaults and be as easy to set up.
+Ego aims to come with sane defaults and be easy to set up.

 **Requirements:**
 * [Rust & cargo](https://www.rust-lang.org/tools/install)